PRENDERE LA PAROLA

 11/09/2020 @ Sciacca Film Fest - Documentary Competition - Arena Giardino Sciacca, Italy

-2020/2021 Selection for screenings at the Italian Embassy of Culture around the world
+2020/2021 Screenings at the Italian Embassy of Culture around the world:

 First prize - PROSPETTIVE Section - FILMMAKER FESTIVAL 2019, Milan